 LVT 2014 r 2015 wh Domaine that straddles the Visan-Valréas border.
 Emphasis on the Syrah at Visan, the Grenache at Valréas.
 Sound wines here.

 Rémi is fully committed to biodynamic practices.
 25 hectares of vineyards are worked organically, with Rémi paying his father for the crop.
-In the cellar he has introduced large tronconic oak fermenting vats and pyramid shapes concrete vats.
+In the cellar he has introduced large tronconic oak fermenting vats and pyramid shaped concrete vats.
 He and his wife Géraldine also do a bed and breakfast and restaurant dining service [Géraldine is a qualified chef] – table d’hôte - with organic vegetables from their garden.
 The wines receive low sulphur dosage, the Visan Grains Sauvages red, zero SO2.
 Prices are a little high, but quality is good.
 The Visan Native red was a **** wine in 2016, while the IGP de la Mediterranée Amour de Fruit red was a ***(*) w.o.w. wine in both 2017 and 2018.
 There's also a handy 100% Marsanne IGP de la Mediterranée white, the 2017 a stylish ***(*) wine.

 LVT 2014 r 2012 wh 2009 rosé Advancing domaine, propelled by the son Rémi.
 The bottle versus bulk proportion is rising all the time, and is now about 60% all the wine, with two-thirds of that in Visan itself.
 The domaine is officially organic, and is moving towards biodynamic practices.
 The Pouizins also have 5 hectares of lavender, from which they make an essential oil of lavendin, from the abrial variety.

 LVT 2011 r Olivier is a trained oenologue from the Montpellier Wine School, who worked as assistant in Saint-Joseph and Condrieu before starting his own cellars in 2000.
 Modern wines, the best of which is the Vieilles Vignes.
 They could be more relaxed.
 Until late 2000s whole bunch fermentation on whole range, now the Vieilles Vignes and Louise-Amélie are the two whole bunch wines, the Devès destemmed.
-Converting to organic in 2013.
+The domaine converted to organic in 2013.